pyca/cryptography/docs/hazmat/primitives/twofactor.rst

         provider.
     :raises ValueError: This is raised if the provided ``key`` is shorter than 128 bits or if the ``length`` parameter is not 6, 7 or 8.
-    :raises ValueError: This is raised if the provided ``algorithm`` is not :class:`~cryptography.hazmat.primitives.hashes.SHA1()`,
+    :raises TypeError: This is raised if the provided ``algorithm`` is not :class:`~cryptography.hazmat.primitives.hashes.SHA1()`,
         :class:`~cryptography.hazmat.primitives.hashes.SHA256()` or
         :class:`~cryptography.hazmat.primitives.hashes.SHA512()`.